jsconf/2017.jsconf.eu/_posts/2017-05-01-latest-info.md

 ---
 {% include post-header.html %}

-Check out the following posts for latest on JSConf EU
+Check out the following posts for all the latest info on JSConf EU:

 - [Rough schedule](/rough-schedule/)
 - [Saturday party](/the-party/)